Asian markets extend global rally on Trump relief

-HONG KONG, Feb 13 — Asian markets built on a global rally today following another record close in New York as traders welcomed Donald Trump’s promise of details on tax reform and his softer tone on China and Japan at the weekend.
+HONG KONG, Feb 13 — Asian markets built on a global rally today following another record close in New York as traders welcomed Donald Trump’s promise of details on tax reform and his softer tone on China and Japan.

 Shares soared at the end of the week after the new US president finally broke his silence over fiscal policy, saying he would unveil a “phenomenal” tax plan within three weeks.